 Once UGC creators create content, you can repost some of it on your company accounts.

-For example, Forrest Jones creates UGC around cars on TikTok.
+For example, Forrest Jones creates user-generated content on TikTok for vehicle brands.
 So, manufacturers regularly send vehicles to him for review.

 Then, he can drive the car for a few weeks before creating a review.
 However, this is a popular account, and most UGC creators only have a few thousand followers.